Insights for running operations

 Review → Plan → Operate → Improve → Repeat.
 Not a CPA you meet only at tax season, but a partner who moves with you every month.

-Don't wait for the month-end close.
-Fifteen minutes every Friday tells you where your shop is heading.
+Don't wait for the year-end close.
+Thirty minutes every month tells you where your shop is heading.
 A simple weekly check for cafe and laundromat owners.

 Payroll After OBBBA: More Deductions, Easier Audits